-Why you should appeal your financial aid award and how you could get more money.
+Why you should appeal your financial aid award and how you could get more money

 The goal of every college is to increase their enrollment, so they want you on their campus.
 That means you have some leverage when you are talking to a college about your financial aid award offer.
 It also shows the college you are genuinely considering attending their school when you go back to them and appeal (ask for a second review) your award letter, so it is in their best interest to try to work with you.